ycm-core/YouCompleteMe/CONTRIBUTING.md

 have encountered may have already been fixed.

 OK, so we've reached this far.
 You need to create an issue.
-First realize that the time it takes to fix your issue is inversely proportional to how long it takes the developer to reproduce it.
+First realize that the time it takes to fix your issue is a multiple of how long it takes the developer to reproduce it.
 The easier it is to reproduce, the quicker it'll be fixed.

 Here are the things you should do when creating an issue: